Itinerary

 • Event highlight: If food is at the heart of your visit, you’d be wise to head to the area in July when The Great Grub Fest returns to Cleethorpes Prom, from Friday 24 to Sunday 26.
 Countless local businesses will be lined up, serving delicious food, drinks, art and goodies.
 Local musicians will be bringing the feel-good vibes, and the beer gardens will be open!

 • Don’t miss: A walk after lunch or before dinner, even a short one.
 Alongside traditional seaside fun, creative flair and fantastic food, North East Lincolnshire is renowned for its nature.
+Situated on the Humber Estuary, the area boasts a unique and diverse habitat.
+From the sandy beaches and natural sand dunes, to the salt marsh, mudflats and lagoons.

 Time to get outside